-Once you find out what your turtle will eat, it is important to find the feeding regiment that is doable for you and your turtle.
-Some foods are more expensive than other.
+Once you find out what your turtle will eat, it is important to find the feeding regimen that is doable for you and your turtle.
+Some foods are more expensive than others.
 Some are more smelly than others, and some are really messy.
 Give your turtle the best nutrition you can at the convenience level that works for you.

 If you have never had a turtle as a pet, it would be best for you to keep something fairly easy, such as a painted turtle or even a snapping turtle.
 Box turtles are much more difficult to keep and are likely to go on a hunger strike when you try to get them to eat.
 Eventually, you may lose it or have to take it to the vet.
 So start with a turtle that will be easy to feed and work your way to more challenging species as you gain experience and expertise.

 So What Do Turtles Eat?

 The answer to that question is that it depends on what type of turtle you are asking about, and where that turtle lives will give you a good clue about what it might eat.
 Some turtles do most of their feeding in the water and others on land.
 Some turtles will eat just about anything, like snapping turtles, and others are more finicky eaters.

 Make sure you look up your particular type of turtle if it wasn't listed here, so you can find out what your species will eat.
 Of course, you may not even know what species you have.
 In that case you may need someone to help, or spend a considerable amount of time searching through pictures of turtles from you location.
 Turtles are one of the best pets you can own and finding what they eat is usually pretty easy.